Polynomiality of surface braid and mapping class group representations

 \subsection{An isomorphism criterion for twisted Borel-Moore homology}

-In this section, we give a criterion for an inclusion of metric spaces to induce isomorphisms on the (possibly twisted) Borel-Moore homology of their associated configuration spaces.
-It abstracts the essential idea of \cite[Lemma~3.1]{BigelowHomrep}, where the underlying space is a surface of genus zero (see also \cite[Lemma~3.7]{martel} for a slight variation of this).
-Similar results for more general surfaces appear in \cite[Lemma~3.3]{AnKo}, \cite[Theorem~6.6]{anghelpalmer}, \cite[Theorem~A(a)]{BlanchetPalmerShaukat} and (for thickenings of ribbon graphs) in \cite[Theorem~2]{Blanchet2023}.
-The general criterion below (Lemma~\ref{lem:free_generating_sets_rep}) recovers all of these examples (see Examples~\ref{eg:examples-BM-homology-lemma}), as well as many other interesting examples.
+The main goal of this section is to prove the following criterion for an inclusion of metric spaces to induce isomorphisms on the (possibly twisted) Borel-Moore homology of their associated configuration spaces.
+This generalises previously-known results described in Examples~\ref{eg:examples-BM-homology-lemma}.